polkadot-developers/knowledgebase/current/runtime/storage.md

 Substrate's goal is to provide a flexible framework that allows people to build the blockchain that suits their needs - the creators of Substrate tend not to think in terms of "right" or "wrong".
-That being said, the Substrate codebase adheres to a number of best practices in order to promote the creation of blockchain networks that are secure, performant and maintainable in the long-term.
+That being said, the Substrate codebase adheres to a number of best practices in order to promote the creation of blockchain networks that are secure, performant, and maintainable in the long-term.
 The following sections outline best practices for using Substrate storage and also describe the important first principles that motivated them.